Land, water and mitigating environmental impacts from pollution are key focus areas of our biodiversity work

-To achieve these goals, we apply the mitigation hierarchy to manage our biodiversity impacts: Avoid and minimize all negative impacts, restore affected areas and finally compensate for the residual impacts from our own operations.
+To achieve these goals, we apply the mitigation hierarchy to manage our biodiversity impacts in a structured, stepwise manner.

 Systematic monitoring of the environment